Fine Art

 Diet is predominantly zooplankton and insect larvae, although fish eggs and larvae, including those of their own species are also documented.
 Small fish, including some minnow species, are also known to be consumed at times.

-As well, substantial environmental degradation in some parts of the range has undoubtedly contributed to the stresses on northern cisco populations.
+Additionally, substantial environmental degradation in some parts of the range has undoubtedly contributed to the stresses on northern cisco populations.
 The populations are therefore believed to be more vulnerable to the effects of exploitation than previously, even at levels of harvest lower than what was once sustainable.
+The cisco is also very sensitive to changes in temperature and levels of dissolved oxygen.

 Northern cisco are fished commercially and for sport.
 In the early years of the fishery, herring provided some of the largest catches from the Great Lakes and, when salted down or smoked for preservation, provisioned much of the surrounding territory.
 Northern cisco roe is also valued on the international market.

-The northern cisco is one of several closely related North American species.
-The group is the subject of considerable debate about the taxonomic relationships of different forms, and it has been credibly argued that the species described in this entry is merely one form of a larger species that includes all or some of species such as blackfin cisco and shortjaw cisco.
-These species are often referred to as the "Coregonus artedi" complex (including the quotation marks).
+The northern cisco or lake herring discussed above is one of several closely related North American species or forms of cisco.
+The group is the subject of considerable debate about the taxonomic independence and relationships of the different forms, and it has been credibly argued that they all comprise merely one highly variable larger species that also includes the ecologically and morphologically separable fishes, including the following at least (some of which may be extinct):

 References